AqwamCreates/MatrixL/docs/TermsAndConditions.md

 * Use the Library in any manner that violates any applicable laws or regulations.

 * Should the User violates the prohibited actions as stated above, the User must pay monetary compensation.
 No other forms of compensation will be accepted.

 ## Liability

+The Library is provided "AS IS" and without warranty of any kind.
+Licensor shall not be liable for any damages or losses, including but not limited to direct, indirect, incidental, consequential, or punitive damages arising out of the use or inability to use the Library.

+## Liability